rootfs/kubernetes/examples/iscsi/README.md

 ## Step 2.
 Creating the pod with iSCSI persistent storage

 Once you have installed iSCSI initiator and new Kubernetes, you can create a pod based on my example *iscsi.json*.
-In the pod JSON, you need to provide *targetPortal* (the iSCSI target's **IP** address and *port* if not the default port 3260), target's *iqn*, *lun*, and the type of the filesystem that has been created on the lun, and *readOnly* boolean.
+In the pod JSON, you need to provide *targetPortal* (the iSCSI target's **IP** address and *port*), target's *iqn*, *lun*, and the type of the filesystem that has been created on the lun, and *readOnly* boolean.

 **Note:** If you have followed the instructions in the links above you may have partitioned the device, the iSCSI volume plugin does not